-Setting Up LAMP (Linux, Apache, MariaDB and PHP) on Fedora 24 Server
+Setting Up LAMP (Apache, MariaDB, PHP) on Fedora 40 Server

-In this tutorial, we shall go through steps you can follow to install LAMP (Linux, Apache, MariaDB and PHP) stack, a web service software that you can setup on your Fedora 24 server.
-For starters, you can think of it as similar to WAMP in Windows.
+In this tutorial, we will walk through the steps you can follow to install the LAMP (Linux, Apache, MariaDB, and PHP) stack, which is web service software that you can set up on your Fedora 40 server.

-Apache is a popular and most reliable web server on the Linux platform powering multiple websites and web based applications on the web.
-It comes in with several modules to enhance its functionality under different categories including security modules, server access modules plus so much more.
+Apache is a popular and most reliable web server on the Linux platform powering multiple websites and web-based applications on the web.
+It comes with several modules to enhance its functionality under different categories including security modules, server access modules plus so much more.

 To install Apache, issue the command below on your terminal: